ASDAFI/Linear-Regression/readme.md

 in this algorithm we define our function in this way:

-m is count of memebers in X and y
+m is count of memebrs in X and y

 m = lenght X and Y = |X| = |Y|